Who is a Choreographer?

 What is the role of Choreographer?

 A choreographer's job is to make sure that the routine is pleasurable not only for the participants but for the audience and possibly judges, too.
-He or she must listen intently to the piece of music that is being used, and work out the timing and the feel of the different dance steps.
+Choreographer job demands listen intently to the piece of music that is being used and work out the timing and the feel of the different dance steps.
 A lot of time is spent inventing new dance moves and editing routines.
-They also work very closely with the dancers, teaching them by example and by spoken instruction.
-A choreographer may spend weeks or months providing direction and encouragement to the dancers, directing practice, inventing and arranging the choreography, and of course making the necessary changes and tweaks to perfect the dance.
-Needless to say, there is endless practice involved.
-A choreographer needs to make sure that the dance is perfect for the audience to see.
+Professional choreographers also work very closely with the dancers, teaching them choreography lessons by example and by spoken instruction.
+Dance choreographers may spend weeks or months providing direction and encouragement to the dancers, directing practice, inventing and arranging the choreography, and of course making the necessary changes and tweaks to perfect the dance.
+Needless to say, there is an endless practice involved.
+Dance choreographers need to make sure that the dance is perfect for the audience to see.

-Choreographers teach more than just dance steps, they also help actors and singers develop their characters, selecting rhythm and pacing to enhance their performances.
-Most celebrities have a choreographer to create their signature visual image.
+Individuals who opt for a career as choreographer teach more than just dance steps, they also help actors and singers develop their characters, selecting rhythm and pacing to enhance their performances.
+Most celebrities have famous choreographers to create their signature visual image.
 This makes them a huge influence on every aspect of the mainstream spotlight.
-Choreographers need to have a very keen sense of who they are as an artist, and also what their target audience needs to see.
+Famous choreographers need to have a very keen sense of who dance and art, dance choreographers are as an artist, and also what their target audience needs to see.

 Understanding the work environment

 Understanding specifications as well as limitations of the project, and collaborating with the Director.
 Coordinating with lighting, music, and costume departments to ensure dance routines are completed to a high standard.
-Choreographer practice for long hours in coming with new dance.
+Individuals who opt for a career as choreographers practice for long hours in coming with new dance.

 Deciding on appropriate steps

-A choreographer has in-depth knowledge of dance steps.
-They exercise their creativity and try to create dance steps that will fit with the mood, music, theme perfectly and that are audience-appropriate.
+Individuals who opt for a career as choreographers have in-depth knowledge of dance steps.
+Professional choreographers exercise their creativity and try to create dance steps that will fit with the mood, music, theme perfectly and that are audience-appropriate.